makrai/notes/qiu2003-pretrained-nlp-survey.md

 * first stage [with] an intermediate task or corpus
 * second stage, the transferred model is fine-tuned to the target task
-* Sun+ [154]: “further pretraining” on the related-domain corpus (BERT) and
+* Sun+ [154]: “further pretraining” on a related-domain corpus (BERT)
   * SOTA performance on eight widely-studied text classification datasets
-* Phang+ [126] and Garg+ [44]: intermediate supervised task related to the tg
+* Phang+ [126] and Garg+ [44]: intermediate supervised task related to the targt
   * large improvement for BERT, GPT, and ELMo

-### Multi-task fine-tuning: Liu+ [103] fine-tuned BERT [demonstrating that]
+### Multi-task fine-tuning

-multi-task learning and pre-training are complementary technologies
+* Liu+ [103]: on BERT, multi-task learning and pre-training are complementary

 ### Fine-tuning with extra adaptation modules

 * main drawback of fine-tuning is its parameter inefficiency: every downstream task has its own fine-tuned parameters
-* solution is to inject some fine-tunable adaptation modules into PTMs while
-  * original parameters are fixed
+* solution is to inject some fine-tunable adaptation modules into PTMs while original parameters are fixed
 * shared BERT projected attention layers (PALs, Stickland and Murray [149])
   * PAL: small additional task-specific adaptation modules
   * matches separately fine-tuned models on the GLUE benchmark with roughly 7 times fewer parameters
 * adapter modules to the pre-trained BERT (Houlsby+ [61])
-  * Adapter modules yield a compact and extensible model; they add only a few trainable parameters per task, and new tasks can be added without revisiting previous ones
+  * Adapter modules yield a compact and extensible model
+  * they add only a few trainable parameters per task, and new tasks can be added without revisiting previous ones

 ### Others.
 Instead of fine-tuning all the layers simultaneously,

 * gradual unfreezing [62] layers of PTMs starting from the top layer
 * Chronopoulou+ [19] proposed [the simpler] sequential unfreezing, which
   * first fine-tunes only the randomly-initialized task specific layers, and then unfreezes the hidden layers of PTM, and finally unfreezes the embedding layer
-* Motivated by ensemble models, Xu+ [191]: self-ensemble and self-distill
+* Motivated by ensemble models, Xu+ [191]: self-ensemble and self-distillation

 # 6 Related resources on PTMs: open-source systems, paper lists 15